hytechclub/cs-201/Reference.md

 1. Click the "Build" button to include the asset in the content pipeline

 ### `Texture2D`
 A `Texture2D` object represents a two-dimensional grid of graphical units.
-Check out [this page](https://docs.microsoft.com/en-us/previous-versions/windows/silverlight/dotnet-windows-silverlight/bb199316(v=xnagamestudio.35)/) for more information.
+Check out <a href="https://docs.microsoft.com/en-us/previous-versions/windows/silverlight/dotnet-windows-silverlight/bb199316(v=xnagamestudio.35)">this page</a> for more information.

 For the purposes of this course, think of a `Texture2D` object as an image.
 To load an asset into a `Texture2D` variable, use the following code: